samvera-labs/newspaper_works/README.md

 * NewspaperWorks overrides Hyrax's default `:after_create_fileset` More infomation can be found [here](https://github.com/marriott-library/newspaper_works/wiki/File-Attachment-Notes)

-## Developing and Testing with Vagrant

-A VM has been created for users and developers to quickly and easily deploy the latest newspaper_works codebase using vagrant and virtual box.
-Additional information can be found by heading over to the [samvera-newspapers-vagrant](https://github.com/marriott-library/samvera-newspapers-vagrant) github project.

-Additional information regarding development and testing environments setup and configuration can be found [here](https://github.com/marriott-library/newspaper_works/wiki/Installing,-Developing,-and-Testing)

 # Contributing to Newspaper Works

 We encourage anyone who is interested in newspapers and Samvera to contribute to this project.
 [How can I contribute?](https://github.com/samvera/hyrax/blob/master/.github/CONTRIBUTING.md)

 # Acknowledgements